fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/bulk_download/list_agencies.md

 ## POST

 This route returns one of three result set flavors.
-For "account_agencies" requests, it returns a list of all toptier agencies with at least one DABS submission.
-For "award_agencies" requests, it returns a list of all user selectable flagged toptier agencies with at least one subtier agency.
+For "account_agencies" requests it returns a list of all toptier agencies with at least one DABS submission.
+For "award_agencies" requests it returns a list of all user selectable flagged toptier agencies with at least one subtier agency.
 For specific agency requests it returns a list of all user selectable flagged subtier agencies.